LTurret/mltd-card-image-solver/README.md

 ## Algorithms

-The image is seperated by several parts, and you can see the rotation vectors simpely.
+Several parts separate the image, and you can see the rotation vectors.
 ![Image](./document/algorithms.png)

 ## Usage